 95 I don't know why Paul left the classroom so suddenly.
 MADE I don't know the classroom so suddenly.
 96 They discussed the problem but no-one had a solution.
 CAME They discussed the problem but no-one 97 I arrived late to the meeting because I missed the bus.
-TURNED If I'd caught the bus, I the meeting on time.
-98 Heavy rains meant the workers could not get through to their worksite.
+TURNED If I'd caught the bus, I 98 Heavy rains meant the workers could not get through to their worksite.
 PREVENTED The workers to their worksite by heavy rains.
 99 We must contact Shirley about the party.
 TOUCH We must 100 Robert didn't bring the cake that is sitting on the table.
-WHO It the cake that is sitting on the table.
+100 WHO It the cake that is sitting on the table.
 101 Josie last called me two years ago.
-HEARD I 102 The two sisters were sitting by themselves in the living room.
-OWN The two sisters were sitting in the living room.
+101 400 102 The two sisters were sitting by themselves in the living room.
+100 OWN The two sisters were sitting in the living room.
 103 'I have a meeting this afternoon, so I ought to leave soon,' Sally said.
-BETTER 'I have a meeting this afternoon, so I soon,' Sally said.
-104 Janet arrived late to her appointment because her train was delayed. .04 TIME If the train 105 I had never been to a theme park before.
-103 • 106 FIRST It 100 The number of recycling plants has risen over the past ten years.
-407 RISE Over the past ten years, there the number of recycling plants.
+2.7 BETTER 'I have a meeting this afternoon, so I soon,' Sally said.
+104 Janet arrived late to her appointment because her train was delayed.
+TIME If the train Janet would not have arrived late to her appointment.
+105 I had never been to a theme park before.
+FIRST It 106 The number of recycling plants has risen over the past ten years.
+RISE Over the past ten years, there the number of recycling plants.
 107 George regrets spending all of his savings on holiday.
-400 HE George wishes 108 It was a mistake for us to install taps without filters on them.
-4.00 SHOULD We taps without filters on them.
-109 We mended the fence to prevent our dog from running away.
-SO We mended the fence 110 I shouldn't bother washing my car today because it's going to rain.
+101 HE George wishes all his savings on holiday.
+108 It was a mistake for us to install taps without filters on them.
+100 100 SHOULD We 109 We mended the fence to prevent our dog from running away.
+440 SO We mended the fence 110 I shouldn't bother washing my car today because it's going to rain.
 WORTH It my car today because it's going to rain.
 111 Harvey isn't trying to improve his grades at all.
 EFFORT Harvey is improve his grades at all.
 112 By the time we arrived at the restaurant, nearly all the tables had been taken.
 HARDLY There left by the time we arrived at the restaurant.
 113 I'd rather you didn't play the drums right now.
 MIND Would 114 All the employees handed in their reports apart from Gene.
 WHO Gene was the 115 The teacher prevented us from loitering on the school grounds.
-LET The teacher 116 You can use my computer, but you must be careful with it.
-LONG You can use my computer careful with it.
+116 8 110 You can use my computer, but you must be careful with it.
+4.49 LONG You can use my computer careful with it.
 117 The interviewer asked me to describe my experience in detail.
-FULL The interviewer asked me to give him 118 As it began to snow the race was cancelled.
+FULL The interviewer asked me to give him my experience.
+118 As it began to snow the race was cancelled.
 CALLED The race 119 Jason was the only one who didn't enjoy the play.
 APART Everybody